chiangchendah/ArmorAndMint/README.md

 - MongoDB

 ## Development

 > gulp
 starts a nodemon session on your server as well as a browser-sync session on port 3000
 - TODO: browser sync hangs on startup
     - you have to stop the page load, and refresh on first load but after that browser-sync and nodemon work great

+- client and server directories have their own README.md files which attempt to clarify the projects directory layout and usage

 ### Installing Dependencies